An eccentric dreamer in search of truth and happiness for all.

 In my humble opinion, the Bible consists of words and letters written by imperfect men who were nonetheless affected by, at the very least, the notion of God, and can serve as a foundation to inform and understand one’s own personal relationship with the divine.
 To me, the details are less important than the overarching themes.

 My views are influenced by certain personal experiences that have defied rational explanation to me, that have led me to believe at least that some form of benevolent god-like entity exists and is active in the universe.
-This could be the Creator God as understood in classical theism, or perhaps something more science fictiony, like the far distant future time traveller descendents of humanity, advanced aliens, and/or simulators, any of whom would for all intents and purposes would be gods to us.
+This could be the Creator God as understood in classical theism, or perhaps something more science fictiony, like the far distant future time traveller descendents of humanity, advanced aliens, and/or simulators, any of whom would for all intents and purposes be gods to us.

 There’s a science fiction story called The Last Question by Isaac Asimov.
 In some ways it provides a poetic example of how I imagine God could actually come to be.
 It also explains why scripture describes God as the Alpha and the Omega, the First and the Last.